Written by: Robert Lewis from OurPetsMag.com

 Always operate your grinder with your dominant hand.
 Reserve the other one for holding your dog’s paw.
 Then, place your thumb squarely on the bottom of the paw pad and let your other fingers circle round the top of it, close to the nail bed.
 Keep in mind some pups tend to get aggressive when nervous or scared.
 This behavior is normal to a certain extent.
 If your dog is excessively jittery, position yourself so that it won’t be easy for them to attack you or harm you accidentally.

 Step 3: Identify the quick of the nail.

 This part is essential.
 It is the most delicate part of the nail trimming process since a wrong move can severely injure the dog and lead to bleeding.
 Remember, the quick contains nerve endings and blood vessels, making it easily noticeable on light nails from its pinkish color.
 If your pet has dark nails, you need to pay close attention to the nails’ cross-section.
 A closer look will reveal a greyish or a dark dot indicating that you are near the quick.
 Once you see the sign, stop further trimming or grinding.

 Step 4: Trim or grind the nail quickly, safely, and confidently.

-Step 5: Repeat the process until you get to trim all of our dog’s overgrown nails
+Step 5: Repeat the process until you get to trim all of your dog's overgrown nails.

 Dog nails that have grown too long are easy to take care of.
 Don't skip this vital task!
 Consistently grooming your dog is crucial to keeping the nails comfortably short and healthy.
 So, create some time at least once a month and give your dog a nail spa experience.
 The routine is also good for bonding.
 Find out how often you should trim dog nails in this article.
 Good luck!